 When the first settlers arrived in Washington DC, they had ample water sources, drawing from local springs like City Spring, Caffery’s Spring, Franklin Park (now Judiciary Square), and Smith Spring (now the McMillan Reservoir).

 The earliest documentation of water infrastructure dates from 1808.
 Residents living in the 600 block of Pennsylvania Avenue NW paid to “convey” water from the city spring to their neighborhood using wooden pipes.
-A year later, city planners appropriated $300 of public funds to build pipes to convey water from Caffery’s Spring to the northwestern Pennsylvania Avenue area.
-This system was extended each year until 1850.
+A year later, city planners appropriated $300 of public funds to build pipes from Caffery’s Spring to the northwestern Pennsylvania Avenue area.
+This system extended each year until 1850.